Transitioning from InfoPath: A Comprehensive Guide to Modernization

 When a 1:1 replacement struggles, the platform often takes the blame:

-“Power Apps is too complex.”“Power Automate is unreliable.”
+“Power Automate is unreliable.”

-In reality, the issue is architectural.The process was never rethought.
+In reality, the issue is architectural.
+The process was never rethought.

 Successful InfoPath transitions start before any form is rebuilt.
+A better approach includes:

-Inventory the form and workflow: Identify fields, rules, views, approvals, and integrations.
+Inventory the Form and Workflow: Identify fields, rules, views, approvals, and integrations.

-Map the actual business process: Not the documented one, but the one people really follow.
+Map the Actual Business Process: Not the documented one, but the one people really follow.

-Challenge every step: Ask what can be removed, automated, or simplified.
+Challenge Every Step: Ask what can be removed, automated, or simplified.

 Power Apps for data capture and user experience